MileHacker Logo

 • Staff is available at the main stations to assist travelers with mobility needs.

-• Older stations could have restricted access.
+• Older stations may have limited accessibility.

 • Japan National Tourism Organization (JNTO) website has accessible travel info.